 What is Limescale?

 Limescale is mineral buildup from hard water found in hot water appliances and household pipes.
-Since about 85% of American households have hard water, it is a common problem that not only leads to increased energy bills and reduced water pressure, but everyday frustrations such as spotted dishes.
+Since about 85% of American households have hard water, it is a common problem that not only leads to increased energy bills and reduced water pressure, but early appliance breakdown as well.

 You may be experiencing limescale problems in your home, costing you money on both energy bills and broken appliances, if you are: